p3lim-wow/BetterWorldQuests/README.md

 - Displays World Quests on the Argus overview map
 - Displays World Quests on the "parent" maps
 - Replaces the default World Quest pins with "improved" one
-	- "Improved" is very subjective
+	- "Improved" is very opinionated
 - Adds helpers for certain types of World Quests
 	- Marks barrels with raid icons for "Barrels o' Fun"
 	- Rebinds <kbd>SpaceBar</kbd> to aid navigation for "Make Loh Go"